Confidential — Prepared for Jon Muller — Not for Redistribution

 Your 100+ craftsmen don’t need to be retrained from scratch.
 They need a two-week orientation on polymer properties and weld techniques.
 The CNC fundamentals are identical.
 The quality mindset is identical.
 The production flow is identical.
 You’re not starting over — you’re expanding laterally into a market that desperately needs exactly what you already do.

 “You don’t need to learn a new trade.
+You need to aim your existing mastery at a bigger target.”

 The Vision